wolfoerster/SmartLogging/README.md

 # SmartLogging
-A .NET logging utility based on log4net.
+A .NET logging utility based on JSON.